Smile-SA/rating-operator/documentation/INSTALL.md

         selector: {}
 [...]
 ```

 NOTE: If Prometheus is using Ceph volumes, it can't effectively alert you on the
 availability of the storage.
 When Ceph goes down, so does Prometheus.
-For rating
-purposes, you don't actually need persistence of Prometheus data, since the metrics
-to be rated are shipped to the metering component for long-term storage as soon
-as possible.

-After the above installation, the prometheus URL inside the cluster is
+After the above installation, the prometheus URL inside the cluster should be
 `http://prometheus-prometheus-oper-prometheus.monitoring:9090/`, without
 authentication.

 #### Grafana

+##### Standard

-By default, **prometheus-operator** installs it's own **Grafana** instance in its namespace.
+**prometheus-operator** deploys its own **Grafana** instance.
-We provide a base Grafana configuration that includes:
+Through the `quickstart/prometheus/values.yaml`, we provide a base Grafana configuration that includes:

 - plugins to query `rating-operator` data
 - datasource for `rating-operator`
+- Three dashboards, including rated data:
+  - IAAS costs simulation
-- simple dashboard
+  - Application specifics

-To modify the dashboard, you need to modify its ConfigMap, named `grafana-dashboards-configmap`.
-We provide an example dashboard file at `./quickstart/prometheus/dashboards/dashboard.yaml`.
+  - Rating-operator resources consumption

+##### Non-standard

+If, for any reason, you cannot access or modify the main Grafana instance of your cluster, we provide a script to install Grafana along the rating-operator.
+Don't forget to update the `deploy/operator.yaml` with the adress of your Grafana instance.

+More infos in the [configuration documentation](/documentation/CONFIGURATION.md).

-### *Metering Operator*
+### *Metering Operator* (OPTIONAL, DEPRECATED)

+**DISCLAIMER**: The metering-operator project is not maintained anymore.
+We consider the metering based rating to be deprecated.
 **DISCLAIMER**: The `metering-operator` is only required  for the *scalable* rating, as it uses the operator's `Reports` objects.
 If you only need a *light* solution to rate dataframes, skip this step.

 #### Operator configuration